-What needs to change in our understanding of economics so that humanity can thrive without destroying the planet?
-To Kate Raworth, an English economist working at Oxford and Cambridge universities, the answer is in the doughnut!
+Can humanity thrive without destroying the planet?
+To Kate Raworth, an English economist working at Oxford and Cambridge universities, the visual template of sustainable economics is… a doughnut.

-The solution?
-“What if we started economics not with its long-established theories but with humanity’s long-term goals, and then sought out the economic thinking that would enable us to achieve them?”
-(Id. pp. 8-9).
-This is what this book is set to be doing.
+Here is what this change of paradigm comes down to: “What if we started economics not with its long-established theories but with humanity’s long-term goals, and then sought out the economic thinking that would enable us to achieve them?”

 |Circular Flow||Embedded economy (in society and nature)|

 |Cumulative||Distributive by design (network of flows [not just money])|

 First, change the goal.
 “For over 70 years, economics has been fixated on GDP, or national output, as its primary measure of progress. . . .
 For the twenty-first century, a far bigger goal is needed: meeting the human rights of every person within the means of our life-giving planet.”

 Second, see the big picture.
 “Mainstream economics depicts the whole economy with just one, extremely limited image, the Circular Flow diagram. . . .
 This new depiction invites new narratives—about the power of the market, the partnership of the state, the core role of the household and the creativity of the commons.”

 Third, nurture human nature.
 “At the heart of twentieth-century economics stands the portrait of rational economic man: he has told us that we are self-interested, isolated, calculating, fixed in taste and dominant over nature—and his portrait has shaped who we have become.
 But human nature is far richer than this, as early sketches of our new self-portrait reveal: we are social, interdependent, approximating, fluid in values and dependent upon the living world.”